paalgh/IN5180_LabSetup/HOW_TO.md

 ## Running the scripts

 The basic syntax for running a python script on the VM is: *python script_name.py*.
-In the scripts provided there are a number of arguments that the different scripts take in, such as desk number (1 - 6) and other relevant information.
-The syntax for running the XXX.py script is:
+In the scripts provided, there are arguments that the different scripts take in, such as desk number (1 - 6) and other relevant information.
+Let us look at one example, the tool_check.py script.
+The arguments needed are:
+* slab_num
+*
+The syntax for running the tool_check.py script is:
+*python tool_check.py --slab_num=1*